-Level of Response Level Descriptor and Rubrics Marks Allocation L1 Writes about statement, no valid source use E.g. Some feel that the restrictions placed on Huawei are justified because it could lead to the leak of private information.
-1m L2 Yes/ No, supported by valid source use Award 2 marks for the use of one source Award 3 marks for the use of two sources Award 4 marks for the use of three or more sources 2-4m L3 Yes + No, supported by valid source use Award 5 marks for use of two sources Award 6 marks for use of four sources Award 7 marks for use of four sources Award 8 marks for use of five or more sources Justified: A, C, D, E Because of Intellectual property theft Because of security breach Because of the possible leak or misuse of private information Because of potential vulnerabilities to cyber attacks Because of close relations with Chinese government Because of Huawei dishonest business practices Because of the lack of ability to improve the security of Huawei products I agree that the restrictions placed on Huawei are justified because Huawei has been stealing intellectual property from US companies.
+- Level of Response Level Descriptor and Rubrics Marks Allocation L1 Writes about statement, no valid source use 1m E.g. Some feel that the restrictions placed on Huawei are justified because it could lead to the leak of private information.
+L2 Yes/ No, supported by valid source use 2-4m Award 2 marks for the use of one source Award 3 marks for the use of two sources Award 4 marks for the use of three or more sources L3 Yes + No, supported by valid source use Award 5 marks for use of two sources Award 6 marks for use of three sources Award 7 marks for use of four sources Award 8 marks for use of five or more sources 5-8m Justified: A, C, D, E Because of Intellectual property theft Because of security breach Because of the possible leak or misuse of private information Because of potential vulnerabilities to cyber attacks Because of close relations with Chinese government Because of Huawei dishonest business practices Because of the lack of ability to improve the security of Huawei products I agree that the restrictions placed on Huawei are justified because Huawei has been stealing intellectual property from US companies.
 This can be seen from Source A which shows Huawei owning secrets from US companies such as Motorola and T-mobile.
 This suggests that the restrictions placed on Huawei are justified because the restrictions would stop them from stealing trade secrets from US companies, hence protecting the interests of US companies.
 I agree that the restrictions placed on Huawei are justified because Huawei has close relations with the Chinese government.
-This can be seen from 5-8m over Chinese corporations like Huawei represents a threat."
+This can be seen from Source C which states "Such actions are inherently linked to our national security because the immense influence that the Chinese government holds over Chinese corporations like Huawei represents a threat."
 This suggests that the restrictions placed on Huawei are justified because with Huawei's connections with the Chinese government, the information that they have accessed to, can be sold to the Chinese government, compromising the national security of the country.